satogako/list-of-links/README.md

 ### Navbar
 The navigation bar is responsive and collapses to a hamburger menu on smaller devices.
+Navbar also uses active highlighting of the selected page, which provides the user with a clear understanding of which page he is on and facilitates site navigation.

 If the user is logged in, their username will be displayed in the navigation bar and the dropdown menu will include:
 - Username